coolboy911/django_homework/README.md

 product upload page on http://127.0.0.1:8000/orders/add_product  (view and url located in myapp3)

 in myapp2 only Product class in models.py was updated

+# 5th homework (admin panel)

+most of work was done in myapp2/admin.py

+to get into admin system go to http://127.0.0.1:8000/admin and use this login data

+login: admin

+password: test